-For appraisals of Cultural Property, CCPERB requires two independent appraisals for works valued over $50,000.00.
+For appraisals of Cultural Property, CCPERB requires two independent appraisals for works valued $50,000.00 or over.
 When you use ADAC, we do that work for you.
 ADAC secures the appropriate market experts and coordinates the whole process, rectifying any discrepancies along the way.
 We provide you with a single report, compliant with CCPERB requirements and ready to send with your application.

 Cultural institutions should provide the following documents in order to proceed with the appraisal process: